• Skip to primary navigation

 Upon Arrival in Banff

-Welcome to Alberta’s most popular tourist town!
+Welcome to Alberta’s most popular tourist town, Banff!
 It is a world-class destination for a good reason, and for a small town, there are an incredible amount of things to do.
-As a result, it can be pretty daunting to decide what to do with your time in Banff, no matter how long you intend to stay.
+As a result, it can be pretty daunting to decide what to do with your time, no matter how long you intend to stay.

 But don’t fret!
 With our guide on the best things to do in Banff, we’ll help you choose which sights must be seen and narrow down the activities that are worth the hype.